 - The resources required.

-The Guardians, along with fellow New Zealand Crown Financial Institutions (CFIs) the Accident Compensation Corporation (ACC) and the Government Superannuation Fund, has appointed Columbia Threadneedle to provide responsible investment engagement services globally.
+The Guardians, along with fellow New Zealand Crown Financial Institutions (CFIs) the Accident Compensation Corporation (ACC) and the Government Superannuation Fund Authority, has appointed Columbia Threadneedle Investments (CTI) to provide responsible engagement services for our global equities holdings.
+CTI engages on behalf of clients with more than US$1 trillion in assets under management globally.

-The additional resource provided by Columbia Threadneedle increases the reach and effectiveness of our global engagement programme.
-Columbia Threadneedle has carried out investor engagement for well over 20 years and has engaged more than 5,500 companies across 87 countries during this time.
+The additional resource provided by the responsible engagement service increases the reach and effectiveness of our global engagement.
 As well as engaging with companies on individual issues, it carries out thematic and industry-wide engagements on topics such as human rights, work rights, climate change and environmental harm.

 Engagement on climate change